Yo'City: Personalized and Boundless 3D Realistic City Scene Generation via Self-Critic Expansion

-Since our method is not autoregressive, different areas of the city can be generated in parallel, which may be hard for SynCity.
-Additionally, there is no need for complex blending, both of which contributes to a significant improvement in computational efficiency.
-Fig.~\ref{fig:efficiency_figure} presents a comparison of our method and Syncity in terms of efficiency.
-The Time Consumption refers to the time taken to generate a city of a specific size under the same instruction.
-During the measurement, we implement parallel processing by running two threads simultaneously.
-The results demonstrate that Yo'City significantly outperforms SynCity in speed, generating large-scale environments with higher building density and better texture fidelity in less time.
-Notably, our method maintains great efficiency even in non-parallel settings (43.40min for a typical 3 * 3 city, which is merely 69.47\% of the time required by SynCity).
+\textbf{Detailed Discussion between Yo'City and SynCity}.
+Since Yo'City is non-autoregressive, different city areas can be generated in parallel, which is difficult for SynCity.
+Moreover, Yo'City does not require complex blending, further improving computational efficiency.
+Fig.~\ref{fig:efficiency_figure} compares the time consumption of the two methods under the same instruction across different city sizes.
+Time Consumption is defined as the total time to generate a city of a given size, where we enable parallel processing by running two threads simultaneously.
+As shown in the figure, Yo'City consistently requires less time than SynCity.
+Notably, Yo'City maintains strong efficiency even without parallelization (43.40 min for a typical $3{\times}3$ city), which is only 69.47\% of SynCity's runtime.